![]() |

 The global demand for AI chips is skyrocketing.
 Companies like Baidu and Alibaba have already developed their own processors optimized for AI applications.
 These chips are competing directly with Intel’s Xeon processors in data centers.

-This shift has created a dent in Intel’s market share,
+This shift has created a dent in Intel’s market share, forcing the company to rethink its strategy.

 GEOPOLITICAL TENSIONS ADDING FUEL :